acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 3. *Wulrif* tries his best, but fails to hit *Droki* back with *Eldritch Blast*.
 4. *Tasbros* struggles in the Black Tentacles and casts Sunbeam using his Metamagic, damaging a line of Drow as far as the Priestesses for 32 HP damage each.
 5. I turn around, declare a Vow of Enmity on the Drow Elite Warrior attacking me, and swing at him.
 I do 31 HP and he dies.
 I quickly move and attack another Drow at the edge of the tentacles, doing 19 HP damage.
 6. *Tysnera* casts Fireball, doing 28 HP damage to a bunch of Drow.
+They're definitely all burning now.
 7. A Drow Elite Warrior attacks *CoralKing*, doing 31 HP damage.
 Some Drow Crossbowmen attack *CoralKing* and miss, but hit *Geral* for 5 HP. *Geral* Saves against the poison.
 8. *Avren* moves out of the Black Tentacles and casts Dispel Magic again, getting rid of them!
 9. *Mistress Ilvarra* casts something extremely nasty at *Tasbros*, who successfully Counterspells it!